Cyfrin/solidity-by-example.github.io/src/pages/0.6/sol/Interface/index.md

 description: An example of interface in Solidity
 ---

-Interface defines contraints so that any contract that implements this can communicate with another contract that require theses contraints.
+Interface define contraints so that any contract that implements this can communicate with another contract that require these contraints.

 Interface